• Canadian Travel

 Tips for the Vatican

 When exiting the Sistine Chapel, don’t go out the main door to the left, but try to blend in with a tour group in order to slip out the tour-group-only door in the right rear of the chapel.
-It will take you directly to the entrance of St. Peter’s allowing you to skip another long line and avoiding a 1 kilometer walk around the perimeter of the Vatican!
+It will take you directly to the entrance of St. Peter’s allowing you to skip another long line and avoid a 1 kilometer walk around the perimeter of the Vatican!

 Trevi Fountain

 Trevi Fountain was made famous in the movies Roman Holiday and La Dolce Vita.
-(These are a few of the movies you should watch before heading to Italy.)Legend says that if you throw a coin in the fountain over your left shoulder you will return to Rome again.
+(These are a few movies you should watch before heading to Italy.)
+Legend says that if you throw a coin in the fountain over your left shoulder, you will return to Rome again.
 I have done it myself and keep returning to Rome, so there must be something to it.

 Plan on 10-15 minutes.